The Rothesay Police Department, as an actual law enforcement agency, commenced operations on April 1st 1951.

 Harry Miller ran the Rothesay Police Department from April 1st 1951 until he succumbed to cancer on March 5th 1975.
 In August 1975, Mr. Grant Lewis, a former member of the RCMP was hired as Chief.
 He remained Chief of the Rothesay Regional Police Force until November 30th 1976.
 In December of 1976 Melvin Saunders, who came up through the ranks of the Department, replaced Chief Lewis.
 Saunders remained with the Force until December 12th 1982.
 On January 12th 1983 Cyril L. Oram became the Chief of the Rothesay Regional Police Force after serving the Saint John Police force for 33 years.
 During his first year as Chief, Oram added three more officers to the growing number of members patrolling the streets.

 Chief Oram was replaced in 1988 by Thomas Gladney who served until 1998 when Chief Stephen McIntyre took over the responsibility.
 Chief McIntyre, who also came up through the ranks, retired in November 2016.
-Chief Steve Palmer, who served as Deputy Chief from 1998-2016, became the current Chief of the KRPF.
+Chief Steve Palmer, who served as Deputy Chief from 1998-2016, became Chief of the KRPF.
+In November 2017 Wayne Gallant became the present day Chief of the KRPF.